 You may not know whether your healthcare provider violated the standard of care before injuring you or making you sicker.
 To recover compensation, you will have to prove that your healthcare provider was negligent.

-This is one of the key ways a Chicago medical negligence attorney can help you.
+This is one of the key ways our Chicago medical malpractice lawyers can help you.
 Our years of experience with medical malpractice claims enable us to tell you whether you have a viable case.
 We’re also here to help you figure out what your next steps should be.

 With its abundance of hospitals and other healthcare facilities, Chicago sees more than its fair share of medical malpractice claims.
 In truth, medical malpractice is a broad term—it encompasses almost any type of negligent behavior by a medical provider that injures you.